YouTube VR: Releases

 In November 2016, YouTube released YouTube VR, a dedicated version with an interface for VR devices, for Google's Daydream mobile VR platform on Android.
 In December 2017, the app was released on Steam for HTC Vive.
 In November 2018, YouTube VR was released on the Oculus Store for the Oculus Go headset.
 YouTube VR was updated since for compatibility with successive Quest devices, and was ported to Pico 4.

 Starting with the Oculus Quest, the app was updated for compatibility with mixed-reality passthrough modes on VR headsets.
 In April 2024, YouTube VR was updated to support 8K SDR video on Meta Quest 3.

-Prior to the release of the Apple Vision Pro, YouTube announced that neither YouTube VR nor YouTube's IPadOS app would be ported to VisionOS upon launch of the headset, and suggested that Vision Pro use a web browser to access YouTube videos in-headset.
+Prior to the release of the Apple Vision Pro in February 2024, YouTube announced that neither YouTube VR nor YouTube's iPadOS app would be ported to visionOS upon the launch of the headset, and suggested that Vision Pro use a web browser to access YouTube videos in-headset.
 However, the company later clarified that native support on visionOS was "on the roadmap".